ResearchComputing/Documentation/docs/storage/petalibrary/mounting.md

 ![](../../../Petalibrary/Mounting/smbmac1.png)

-In the 'Server Address' field, provide the hostname to a RC's internal server appended wity your Petalibrary allocation.
+In the `Server Address` field, provide the hostname to a RC's internal server appended wity your Petalibrary allocation.
 RC will provide you the hostname needed when requesting access to SMB.
 ```
 smb://<RC-provided-hostname>/<your-pl-allocation>
 ```